 Although it may surprise quite a lot of people, Ethereum has been stakeable long before the Merge.
-Ethereum staking has indeed been live since December 2020, but withdrawals have always been planned to be introduced only after the Shanghai update.
+Ethereum staking has indeed been live since December 2020, but withdrawals have always been planned to be introduced only after the Shanghai update, which took place in April 2023.

-Staking involves users actively participating in the transaction validation process, just like mining.
-Unlike mining, however, it does not require copious amounts of computing power — instead, it requires users to lock up their funds.
+The process of staking crypto assets involves users actively participating in the transaction validation process, just like mining.
+Unlike mining, however, it doesn’t require copious amounts of computing power and doesn’t have intense hardware requirements — instead, it requires users to lock up their funds.
 In the case of ETH staking, that will be Ether.
 Ethereum staking can be a great way to earn some passive income.

 Table of Contents